Nations League: The back-door route to Euro 2020?

 There have even been murmurs that Fifa is enthused enough by the plans to be considering a global equivalent.

-But in reality, the changes will have little real effect on the top-tier nations - save a handy safety net should they flunk qualification - as their glamour friendlies are simply replaced with a more codified competition against the same elite countries.
+But in reality, the changes will have little real effect on the top-tier nations - save a handy safety net should they mess up qualification - as their glamour friendlies are simply replaced with a more codified competition against the same elite countries.

-But for those for whom qualification is a dream rather than a expectation, this provides a significant glimmer of hope.
+But for those for whom qualification is a dream rather than an expectation, this provides a significant glimmer of hope.

 "It is a new competition and like every newborn it takes time to establish itself, settle down and be recognised, but we think we have good ingredients for success," said Marchetti.